 Offers of Comparable Replacement Units

 The Relocation Services Provider, HOU, will offer one Comparable Replacement Unit to each household.
-For all households with children enrolled in Somerville schools and for all priority households, the Development Team shall uses its best efforts to make this first offer of Comparable Replacement Unit be in Somerville (or such other locality that the household designates as acceptable).
+For all households with children enrolled in Somerville schools and for all priority households, the Development Team shall use its best efforts to make this first offer of Comparable Replacement Unit be in Somerville (or such other locality that the household designates as acceptable).
 The Development Team shall provide a Comparable Replacement Unit in Somerville to any resident that prefers to stay in Somerville provided that an appropriately sized unit is physical available and is priced in such a way that it will not prove prohibitive to the Development Team’s ability to relocate other residents.
 If the household declines or fails to timely respond to this first offer, then HOU will make a second offer of a Comparable Replacement Unit.
 However, as stated previously in Section II.E.
 Project Summary, Relocation Lottery, residents who decline a unit after viewing or fail to respond within the requisite five days from receipt of their 120-Day Notice will not receive a second Comparable Replacement Unit offer until all other residents within that priority category who require the same bedroom size have received their first Comparable Replacement Unit offer.
 Under the URA a comparable replacement unit must be:

 decent, safe and sanitary,